Created by David Rosenfelt

 And he likes dogs.
+A lot.
 So he’s not all bad.

 Not that it seems to impress his wife, a big shot politico’s daughter, or necessarily help him in his on-going relationship with Laurie Collins, an attractive but no-nonsense ex-cop turned private eye.

 Still, by the 2003 sequel, First Degree, Andy’s doing pretty okay for himself.
 His marriage may have finally crashed and burned, but he’s got 22 million simolies in the bank.

 So he no longer needs to sustain his legal practice — though he does decide to continue to take cases that interest him.
 And he’s still got Tara, his beloved Golden Retriever, a house he likes a lot, and an on-going relationship with Laurie that seems to be going places.

 Because somewhere along the line, the series began to emphasize Andy’s love for all things canine, and the series became much more dog-centric, boasting doggy titles and mutts on the cover, and focussing more and more on what we are told is Andy’s true passion: the Tara Foundation, a dog rescue organization he runs.

 Even more troubling?
 Yes, puppies in Christmas stockings are are cute.
 Yes, puppies in Santa hats are cute.
 But two friggin’ Christmas-themed books only a few years apart???

 Can a series of TV movies on the Hallmark channel be far away?